 Uphill Athlete is delighted to introduce Elite Coach Carolyn Parker.
 A lifelong endurance athlete and accomplished climber, Carolyn owns and runs Ripple Effect Training Center in Carbondale, Colorado, where she shares her expertise in strength training and muscular conditioning with hundreds of mountain athletes.
 Her goal is to be a catalyst for positive change—from the individual outward.

-By Elite Coach Carolyn Parker
+-by Uphill Athlete Elite Coach Carolyn Parker

 “Strength does not come from physical capacity.
 It comes from an indomitable will.” ~ Mahatma Gandhi.
 Pair Gandhi’s insight with “The mind is primary,” a phrase my friend Mark Twight coined years ago at Gym Jones, and you get the essence of my driving philosophy: wherever you’re coming from to wherever you want to go, there has to be a level of mental focus and commitment to make the change.
 Train the mind, cultivate that desire, and the body will follow.